Publish on New Ground

 Submission process

-Researchers can accept this offer by signing a contract, or reject the offer without incurring any costs.
+You can accept this offer by signing a contract, or reject the offer without incurring any costs.

 Editorial process

-Editorial decisions are made by New Ground’s editor-in-chief.
+Publishing decisions are made by New Ground’s editor-in-chief.

 The senior author of the underlying scientific publication must approve the New Ground article before it can be published.